-The Department of Health and Social Care (DHSC) and its arms-length bodies have produced a suite of guidance for employers on workforce issues arising from the COVID-19 pandemic which has been published and updated centrally.
+The Department of Health and Social Care (DHSC) and its arms-length bodies produced a suite of guidance ("the guidance") for employers on workforce issues arising from the COVID-19 pandemic which was been published in March 2020.

-Due to the exceptional circumstances, usual processes of co-production and consultation have not been possible, although the NHS Staff Council Executive trade unions have had input in reviewing and updating the guidance.
+Due to the exceptional circumstances, usual processes of co-production and consultation were not possible, although the NHS Staff Council Executive trade unions had input in reviewing and updating the guidance.